Pippa Middleton Vets Meghan Markle And Spencer Matthews For Wedding With Fiance

 Since Spencer Matthews is part of the family, it is more likely that the royal observers will notice his presence, not Meghan Markle’s, at her wedding.

 To keep her stress levels at bay, Pippa Middleton is doing what she does best to keep herself sane before her wedding.
-She was spotted going for a run in London with two dogs, one of them who belongs to her fiance James Matthews.
+She was spotted going for a run in London with two dogs, one of them belonging to her fiance James Matthews.

 “The Duchess of Cambridge’s younger sister was spotted taking two dogs with her as she went jogging in West London,” reports Daily Mail.
-“Her black cocker spaniel, Rafa (thought to named after Spanish tennis heart-throb Rafael Nadal), was on one thick rope lead while her fiance James Matthews’s black Labrador was on the other.”
+“Her black cocker spaniel, Rafa (thought to named after Spanish tennis heartthrob Rafael Nadal), was on one thick rope lead while her fiance James Matthews’s black Labrador was on the other.”

 To make sure that they transition seamlessly into her sister’s royal family, Pippa has also been paying special attention to fold her fiance into the bigger family activities.